-- 15.5 ounce can black beans drained
+- 15.5 ounce can black beans, drained and rinsed

-- 1 tablespoon extra virgin olive oil
+- 2 tbsp extra virgin olive oil

-- 1/2 cup yellow onions diced
+- 1/2 cup onions, diced

-- 1/8 teaspoon salt
+- 1/4 tsp salt

-- 1/8 teaspoon pepper
+- 1/4 tsp pepper

 Mash the beans with the back of your spatula or with a potato masher.
 Make sure to leave some of the beans whole to keep a chunky texture.
 Serve the beans as is or top with cilantro, raw onions, sour cream, or queso fresco.